The Best Ski Goggles of 2024: Tested

 Snow goggles are mission-critical for an enjoyable day on the slopes.
 The best ski and snowboard goggles protect your eyes from sun, snow and wind—not to mention wayward ski poles, Mach 10 snowballs and other hazards on the hill.
 Not only that, but goggles also help you scan the mountain in more detail as you ski or ride, so you can quickly adapt to variations in snow texture and terrain that might otherwise send you sprawling.
 No matter your skill level or destination, one thing is for sure: High-quality optics will improve your shred experience this winter.

 To give you 20/20 vision as you choose your next pair, we had a dozen skiers and snowboarders test 21 top-of-the-line goggles available at REI.
 Those goggles ranged from affordable picks perfect for skiers on a budget to highly rated, higher-end customer favorites.
-After hundreds of days of skiing and snowboarding both inbounds and out, our testers narrowed the field down to seven of the best goggles available for 2025.
+After hundreds of days of skiing and snowboarding both inbounds and out, our testers narrowed the field down to five of the best goggles available for 2025.
 Whether you’re looking for the best value goggles, best goggles for medium or smaller faces or best over-the-glasses (OTG) goggles, we’ve got you covered.

 Smith claims the cutting-edge lens shape boosts field of view by 25% compared to its popular spherical I/O MAG.
 And our testers backed that up, confirming that the curved lens shape makes it easier to pick up objects and action in their peripheral field of view.